 In this code, references to statutory provisions are to provisions of POCA, unless otherwise stated.

-This code of practice is made by the Secretary of State under section 377, and applies to all actions undertaken in England and Wales and Northern Ireland by the persons listed in paragraph 6 as part of an investigation under Part 8, notwithstanding that the investigation may have begun before [insert date code comes into force].
+This code of practice is made by the Secretary of State under section 377 and applies to all actions undertaken in England and Wales and Northern Ireland by the persons listed in paragraph 6 as part of an investigation under Part 8, notwithstanding that the investigation may have begun before [insert date code comes into force].
 This code replaces previous codes made under section 377.
 It supersedes separate codes relating to England and Wales and Northern Ireland.
 DoJNI issue their own version of the code in relation to AFIs and constables.
 A further code is also issued by the Attorney General for England and Wales and the Advocate General for Northern Ireland, in relation to the functions of the Serious Fraud Office, and the Director of Public Prosecutions in England and Wales; and the Director of Public Prosecutions for Northern Ireland.

 The code applies to the following investigations conducted under Part 8:

-Confiscation investigations;
+confiscation investigations;

 civil recovery investigations;